 Many neighbours are concerned about the underfunding of mental health services in comparison to physical health.
 What will you do to ensure all Canadians—regardless of income—can access the complete care they need?

 1. Expand public healthcare to include pharmacare.
 Establishing a Crown corporation to bulk purchase and dispense prescription drugs and providing much needed coverage to the one in three Canadians forced to pay for prescription medication.

 2. Immediate mobilization of mental health and crisis management teams to help provide care to nurses and their colleagues during and after the pandemic.

 Question 8: What is your favorite place on the downtown peninsula, and why?

 My favorite place is the seawall, a bike around it and a dip in the Ocean is worth more than anything.

-Join the discussion, and share your views. #WestEndVotes
+Join the discussion, and share your views using the hashtag #WestEndVotes